DavidWi/ZF2-Wordpress/README.md

 ```
 **You're done!**

-## Configuration (everything should work without configuration but you can adjust it to perfectly fit your needs)
+#### Configuration (everything should work without configuration but you can adjust it to perfectly fit your needs):
 Choose between the 2 prepared routes in the module.config.php:

 wordpressCatchAll

 wordpressCatchList

 and delete the other one.